microsoftgraph/dotnetcore-console-sample/README.md

     - **Supported account types** = \<choose the value that applies to your needs\>
     - **Redirect URI** - https://localhost:8080

     > **Note:** Ensure that the Redirect URI value is unique within your domain.
 This value can be changed at a later time and does not need to point to a hosted URI.
+If the example URI above is already used please choose a unique value.

     ![Screenshot of creating a new app in the Azure AD App Registration Portal website](Images/aad-create-app-01.png)

+    1. Copy the **Redirect URI** as you will need it later.

-1. On the **.NET Core Graph Tutorial** page, copy the **Application (client) ID** as you will need it later.
+1. On the **.NET Core Graph Tutorial** page, copy the **Application (client) ID** and **Directory (tenant) ID** as you will need both later.

     ![Screenshot of newly created application's ID](Images/aad-create-app-02.png)